brunofalmeida/MyTime-iOS/README.md

 ## Inspiration

-As a student, I can relate to those times when you think you're spending a lot of time working, but actually accomplish very little.
-With MyTime, you can figure out how you're actually spending your time on different areas of your life.
+As a student, I can relate to those times when you think you spend a lot of time working, but actually accomplish very little.
+With MyTime, you can figure out how you are actually spending your time on different priorities and tasks in your life.

 ## Attributions